MahroshAtif2005/furnest-backend/README.md

-# Furnest Signup Backend 🐾

-A lightweight temporary backend built with **Node.js** and **Express** to test user signup and login functionality for the Furnest pet adoption app.
+A lightweight Node.js + Express backend connected to MongoDB Atlas, built to power user signup and login for the FurNest pet adoption app.

-This server uses an in-memory array (`users[]`) to store data temporarily — meaning all users reset when the server restarts.
-It’s ideal for testing frontend integration before connecting to a real database (e.g. MongoDB).
+This backend now stores real user data safely and permanently in the database (instead of using a temporary in-memory array).

+Features:

-- Basic user signup with name, email, and password
+User Signup API with name, email, and password
-- Basic login endpoint for validation
-- Email uniqueness check (prevents duplicate accounts)
-- Built-in CORS support for frontend connection
-- JSON-based API responses
+User Login API with proper credential validation MongoDB Storage using Mongoose models
+Email Uniqueness Check (no duplicate accounts allowed) Password Hashing with bcrypt for security
+CORS Support to allow connection from the React Native frontend Environment Variables (.env) to secure database credentials Clean JSON API Responses for easy frontend integration

+Tech Stack:

+Node.js
+Express.js
+MongoDB Atlas
+Mongoose
+bcryptjs
+dotenv
+CORS